SESAC (Society of European Stage Authors and Composers) is one of three major performing rights organizations (PROs) operating in the United States.

 Can you avoid or get an exemption from SESAC?

 You can’t play music protected by SESAC without an agreement.
-There are no exceptions to playing music that exists within the catalog.
+SESAC does not offer any exemptions allowing you to play music that exists within the catalog.

 What should you do if you receive a letter or email from SESAC?